Why Can't You Use an Inhaler in the UFC? | Easily Explained

 Several years ago in UFC on ESPN Reyes vs Weidman, MMA fighter Greg Hardy would be seen on camera using an inhaler in between rounds.

-This is something that has never been seen before in the UFC, and both fans and commentators were left stunned and confused.
+This is something that had never been seen before in the UFC, and both fans and commentators were left stunned and confused.

-However while sitting in stools in between rounds, Hardy would ask the commission inspector if he was allowed to use the inhaler prior to using it.
+However, while sitting on stools in between rounds, Hardy would ask the commission inspector if he was allowed to use the inhaler before using it.